What is a Forceps Delivery?

 - Perineum Pain— pain in the tissue found between a woman’s vagina and anus

-- Pelvic Organ Prolapse – Weak muscles and ligaments in the abdomen cause pelvic organs to drop into other organs.
-Only surgery can treat pelvic organic prolapse.
+- Pelvic Organ Prolapse – Weak muscles and ligaments in the abdomen cause pelvic organs to drop necessitating surgery

 Forceps Delivery Injuries for Babies

-Babies can also suffer from a variety of injuries caused by the improper use of forceps.
-Some of the most common injuries for babies include:
+Babies can also suffer from a variety of birth injuries caused by the improper use of forceps.
+Some of the most common forceps birth injuries for babies include:

 - External eye trauma